prezet/prezet-web/prezet/content/features/ogimage.md

 author: benbjurstrom
 ---

-Open Graph (OG) images are visual previews of your web pages that appear when content is shared on social media platforms.
-These images can significantly boost engagement and click-through rates.

-Here's how this page appears when posted on Threads:
+Open Graph images are visual previews that appear when your content is shared on social media platforms.
+Here's how this page appears when shared on Threads:

 ```html +parse
 <x-prezet::threads